 Housing Solutions for Families and Individuals Experiencing Homelessness

 The Governor enacted the $93 million Coronavirus Emergency Economic Recovery Grants package on June 19, 2020.
 The State Legislature had appropriated $30 million to VHCB for grants to nonprofit housing developers, service organizations, and shelter facilities to provide housing and services for persons who are currently experiencing homelessness or are at risk of homelessness.
 On August 8, 2020, VHCB awarded more than $30 million in Coronavirus Relief Funds (CRF) to 26 projects to develop new housing and improve shelters in 17 towns around the state.
+In early October, the balance of the funds were committed.

-Due to public health considerations during the COVID-19 pandemic, since early in March, the State of Vermont has provided funding to house approximately 2,000 individuals experiencing homelessness, including more than 200 families with children, in motels and hotels.
+Due to public health considerations during the COVID-19 pandemic, since early in March, the State of Vermont had provided funding to house approximately 2,000 individuals experiencing homelessness, including more than 200 families with children, in motels and hotels.
 Many of these households had been staying in shelters or temporary housing and others were homeless.
 It is anticipated that the State’s ability to fund this temporary housing solution will end over the next several months.

 2. To assist existing shelters to make building modifications necessary to comply with CDC guidance related to preventing the spread of COVID-19 in congregate housing.

-Under federal law, these CRF funds must be expended by the applicant by December 30, 2020.
+Under federal law, the CRF funds must be expended by the applicant by December 30, 2020.
 VHCB will consider projects where a majority of the units are on line by December 30 when there is an agreement in place on a funding plan for completion of the balance of units in short order.

 New Housing Units